-To minimize the amount of condensate, a minimum inlet water temperature to the heat exchanger of 120°F (49°C) shall be maintained.
+To minimize the amount of condensate, a minimum inlet water temperature to the heat exchanger of 120°F (49°C) should be maintained.
 This temperature can be acquired by returning 120°F (49°C) water from the remote storage tank to the boiler or by installing a by-pass loop between the boiler's inlet and outlet connections.
-When installing a by-pass loop, a remote probe MUST be used, see SYSTEM INSTALLATION.
+When installing a by-pass loop, a remote temperature probe must be used, see SYSTEM INSTALLATION.